FjellOverflow/fjellheimen/docs/stacks/servarr.md

 3. Radarr contacts Prowlarr-managed indexers for missing media.
 4. Radarr, upon finding the media, initiates a download on qBittorrent.
 5. After downloading, Radarr renames and copies the appropriate files into the library.
+6. Bazarr will, according to a language profile, search and add missing subtitles.

 [TRaSH guides](https://trash-guides.info/) give good guidance on completing the described setup.